 Buying a new car can be stressful, not to mention pricey.
 There is never a good time to shell out an absurd amount of cash to buy a new car, but when you must, it is worth your while to have the best research at your disposal.

 When it comes to product reviews, Consumer Reports is the gold standard.
 Gathering data from 300,000 vehicles from 2000-2023, CR’s team of engineers, journalists, researchers and scientists issued its annual car reliability survey, and it’s among the most comprehensive available.

 To arrive at its list of the most and least reliable automotive models, Consumer Reports used at least two model years of data to calculate a predicted reliability score on a scale from 1 to 100.
 Seventeen trouble areas, including minor inconveniences (like squeaky breaks and broken interior trim) and major concerns (like four-wheel-drive system repairs and off-warranty transmission issues) were studied in depth.

 All of Consumer Reports’ findings from its latest car reliability survey can be found on the CR site, broken down into several reliability lists and individual car model pages.
-Below we have plucked out Consumer Reports’ top ten most reliable models, top ten least reliable cars and overall it list of the most reliable automotive brands:
+Below is Consumer Reports’ top ten most reliable models, top ten least reliable cars and overall list of the most reliable automotive brands:

 10 Most Reliable Cars